Comedian Jack Barry on why monogamy is outdated

 This week, we’re joined by actor, writer and comedian Jack Barry to discuss sex and comedy, and which topics shouldn’t be joked about.

-Jack opens up about being in a non-monogamous relationship, debunks some of the myths around polyamoury, and argues that, with proper communication, being polyamourous can strengthen a relationship.
+Jack opens up about being in a non-monogamous relationship, debunks some of the myths around polyamoury, and argues that, with proper communication, being polyamorous can strengthen a relationship.

 We also discuss the darker side of comedy, and how abuse and harassment are rife on the circuit for a lot of female comics.